thedaviddias/bfdes.in/posts/create-a-class.md

   \displaystyle\sum_j^{n_i} x'_{ij} \leq 1 \ \forall \ i
   ```

+Note that we can assume, without any loss of generality, that the player has fully ranked a weapon so that every attachment is available.

 To get further, we need to propose a form for utility, our objective function.
 Composing it from a weighted sum of attribute contributions is a simple and intuitive model.
 More importantly, it will allow us to transform the problem into more tractable one later.

 ```math